RobotLocomotion/drake/examples/multibody/deformable_torus/README.md

 This is an example of simulation of deformable bodies in Drake.
 The example poses a deformable torus on the ground and uses a PD controlled gripper that follows a prescribed kinematics to pick up the torus, lift it up in the air, and then drop it back on the ground.
+One can toggle between a parallel gripper and a suction gripper with the `--gripper` flag.

 This demonstrates the dynamics of deformable bodies and showcases the SAP solver in handling contact between deformable and rigid bodies.